In alphabetical order

 The incredibly photogenic Olly Alexander can be described as nothing less than a powerhouse.
 Frontman and vocalist in Years & Years, Alexander is also a songwriter, actor and LGBT+ advocate – being openly gay himself.
 Known for his role in Skins and his BBC documentary Growing Up Gay, he recently landed his dream role in Russel T Davies’ starstudded 1980s AIDS drama, Boys, which is set to air on Channel 4 during summer 2020.
 Alexander also speaks openly about his own mental health to help raise awareness.

 Zoë Kravitz’ career is on a high right now.
 In 2019, not only did the Big Little Lies actor marry her boyfriend, fellow actor Karl Glusman, at a star-studded event held at father Lenny’s mansion in Paris, but she also announced she had secured her dream role of Catwoman in the upcoming The Batman movie.
 She also dramatically celebrated the impeachment of Donald Trump and broke the internet at the same time by sharing on her Instagram feed a picture of her topless and biting into a peach.
-It’s a far cry from the misery of 2013 when the star was dumped by Penn Badgely who, her friends said, couldn’t come to terms with her bisexuality.
+More recently, Zoë played bisexual character Rob, in the remake of the John Cusack’s High Fidelity, and is lined up to play Catwoman, in Matt Reaves’ The Batman.